coh516/elohim-date/README.md

 The year calculation has two components: the year beginning on January 15 and the year beginning on the month #7 (the 8'th month).
 The year is incremented civil since sufficient amount has passed by to say we are in this year.

 Hours are 10 hours.
 The first hour is 1:00 and the last hour is 11:00.
 Instead of turning into 11:01 it turns into 1:01.
 There is an oscillating millisecond leap year that takes place every 25 years.
 The first millisecond, time incremented both up and down at the same time.
+Since it is known that this pattern exists, it no longer exists and it will only increment now.

 -   לואמד